TheSawy/portfolio-temp/README.md

-# it's an early training on using bootstrap
+# a single-page website training with a little jquery